The Cards area in the Workbench is where you author and manage card templates.

 You can send cards using the connector API endpoint.
 You can add mappings or scripts to connectors to change the incoming payload to a shape that Atomic can work with, making it easier to integrate with third party tools.
 Read more about this in the Connector triggers guide.

-You can send a native notification to a mobile device: iOS, Android, React Native or Flutter.
+You can send a native notification to a mobile device: iOS, Android, React Native, Flutter or Cordova/Ionic.

-Note: notifications are not currently supported in the Web SDK.
+Note: notifications are not currently supported in the Web SDK, except when embedded in a native mobile app.
 Contact us if you'd like us to support notifications for web.

 You must have access to the